How Long Does a Toothbrush Last?

 just like going too long without an oil change, failing to replace your toothbrush frequently comes with it's own set of problems.

 One potential effect of old toothbrushes is an increased risk of getting sick.
-This is caused by extra bacteria and fungus that sticks to the worn-out bristles of an overused toothbrush.
 What's even worse is that old, damaged bristles are more likely to pick up and hold unwanted particles that may be floating around your bathroom, especially from the toilet.
 Gross, right?

 Another potential issue caused by not replacing a toothbrush is the increased risk of damage to your gums.
 This occurs because old toothbrushes become less effective with use, and more plaque on your teeth means more opportunities for gum disease to occur.